mickknutson/spring_security_course/chapter03/chapter03.02/README.md

-# Chapter 03.01
+# Chapter 03.02

-## Custom Authentication
+## Logging in new users using SecurityContextHolder
-This chapter is the chapter BASE and continues from the previous
-chapter section, from here, we build on top of this base.
+This chapter is the chapter BASE and continues from the previous chapter section, from here, we build on top of this base.

 ## Tasks

->* Creating a custom UserContext
->* In this section we create a custom User Context with the SpringSecurityUserContext
+> * create InMemoryUserDetailsManager outside of the WebSecurityConfigurerAdapter
+> * update our existing EventService implementation, DefaultEventService
+> * Convert AppUser into the Spring User (UserDetails) in SpringSecurityUserContext.java
+> * Update the RegistrationController

+> * Execute/Run the updated code and test

 ---